lrdj/goodlookslikethis/_cases_sdingov/ed-scot.md

 hero_image: "/i/cases/edscot/vision-sketch.jpg"

 hero_image_alt: >
-  The Vision: I imagined an Environment where PL programmes are created, distributed, measured and improved in such a way as to create positive feedback loops that help build long-lasting relationships and improve outcomes for practitioners in Scottish Education.
+  The Vision: I imagined an Environment where PL programmes are created, distributed, measured and improved in such a way as to create positive feedback loops.

 hero_image_caption: >
-  The Vision: I imagined an Environment where PL programmes are created, distributed, measured and improved in such a way as to create positive feedback loops that help build long-lasting relationships and improve outcomes for practitioners in Scottish Education.
+  The Vision: I imagined an Environment where PL programmes are created, distributed, measured and improved in such a way as to create positive feedback loops.

 tags:
   - gov.uk